pzelmanski/BankAccount-FSharp/Notes.md

 let updatesPerson = {initialPerson with Name = "Joe"}

 Aggregates - basic unit of persistance.
 Aggregates should be loaded and saved as a whole.
 Each database transaction should work with a single aggreagate (cannot be multiple).
 It's not allowed to work with only a part of an aggregate.

+Domain types store within namespace project.Domain

+let undefined<'T> : 'T = failwith "Not implemented yet"

+type X = {ASD:Y; ..} and Y = {..} <- this `and` allows to forward references

+Units of Measures - take a look, think if could use (for a currency maybe?) <- a way to use kilograms or meters in code (let value = 1<kg>)

+Use NonEmptyList for ensuring that the list will not be empty (need to implement by myself or could use FSharpx.Collections)